Dram Shop Liability Lawyer in NYC

 Arguments for personal accountability pale when one considers that inebriated individuals often fail to behave or think rationally.
 Given this, it is in the best interests of those who supply alcohol to be aware of how their product is affecting customers and do what they can to keep them and others out of harm’s way.

-The New York drunk driving accident lawyers of Proner & Proner understand how dram shop liability laws work and help those who have lost a family member to a drunk driving accident.
+The New York drunk driving accident lawyers of Proner & Proner understand how dram shop liability laws work and can help those who have lost a family member to a drunk driving crash.
+Contact us today.

 What Are Dram Shop Liability Laws?